 Looking at the data with an analyst’s eye ignores pre-conceptions and the wrong kind of self-belief

 If you have a list of complaints, website feedback or call centre comments, I will analyse the data.
-You will receive recommendations for product and service improvements and an indication of benefits.
+You will get recommendations for product and service improvements and an indication of benefits.
 You can expect one-off cash savings, recurring revenue enhancements, time savings and quality improvements – eg reduced product returns, improved customer satisfaction, higher ratings on Feefo, etc.

 Or maybe you don’t have the data.
-I can use a product or service to give you structured feedback – a secret shopper if you will.
+I can use a product or service to give you structured feedback – a secret shopper, if you will.
 Or perhaps you would prefer real users to conduct a trial?
 In both cases, I will organise the trial, assess the findings and write a full report.

 Even if your feedback is ‘okay’ or ‘good’ you will benefit from a review.
+Scratch that, if your feedback is ‘okay’ or ‘good’ we can propel you into the big time.

 Seeing feedback as your next adventure